queryluke/masseffect-5e-data/text/en/bestiary/collector-trooper.md

       name: Claw
     collector-web:
       name: Collector Web
+      hit: >-
-      hit: ' As an action, the restrained target can make a DC 14 Strength check, bursting the webbing on a success'
+        The target is restrained by organic webbing.
+As an action, the restrained target can make a DC 14 Strength check, bursting the webbing on a success.
+The webbing can also be attacked and destroyed (AC 10; hp 5; vulnerability to fire damage; immunity to bludgeoning, poison, and psychic damage).
 ---